-The approximation error of a Monte Carlo inference algorithm depends on its Methodology settings1 (e.g. the number of particles for SMC) and decreases the longer it is run (more samples).
-To ensure a fair comparison, we use the following setup: for each inference problem, we run several inference algorithms with various configurations (settings and sampling budgets) and report the approximation error and the elapsed time.
-To measure the quality of the approximation, we report the total variation distance (TVD) between the exact solution and the approximate posterior distribution.
-Our method can also compute moments exactly, so we report the approximation errors of the posterior mean μ , standard deviation σ , skewness (third standardized moment) S, and kurtosis K, as well.
-We want our errors to be invariant with respect to the location and scale of the posterior distribution, because otherwise the error measurements could change dramatically if the posterior distribution is simply shifted far to the right or scaled up or down.
-For this reason, we report the error of the mean as $\frac{|\hat{\mu}-\mu|}{2}$, where μ is the true posterior mean, $\hat{\mu}$ its approximation, and σ the true posterior standard deviation; the relative error of the standard deviation σ (because σ is invariant under translation but not scaling), and the absolute error of skewness and kurtosis (because they are invariant under both translation and scaling).
+report the approximation error and the elapsed time.
+To measure the quality of the approximation, we report the total variation distance (TVD) between the exact solution and the approximate posterior distribution, as well as the approximation errors of the posterior mean $\mu$ , standard deviation $\sigma$ , skewness (third standardized moment) S, and kurtosis K. To ensure invariance of our error metrics under translation and scaling of the distribution, we compute the error of the mean as $\frac{|\hat{\mu}-\mu|}{r}$ , where $\mu$ is the true posterior mean, $\hat{\mu}$ its approximation, and $\sigma$ the true posterior standard deviation; the relative error of the standard deviation $\sigma$ (because $\sigma$ is invariant under translation but not scaling), and the absolute error of skewness and kurtosis (because they are invariant under both translation and scaling).
 To reduce noise, we average all these error measures and the computation times over 20 runs and report the standard error as error bars.
-We run several well-known inference algorithms implemented in Anglican: importance sampling (IS), Lightweight Metropolis-Hastings (LMH), Random Walk Metropolis-Hastings (RMH), SMC, particle Gibbs (PGibbs), and interacting particle MCMC (IPMCMC).
+We run several well-known inference algorithms implemented in Anglican: importance sampling (IS), Lightweight Metropolis-Hastings (LMH), Random Walk Metropolis-Hastings (RMH), Sequential Monte Carlo (SMC), Particle Gibbs (PGibbs), and interacting particle MCMC (IPMCMC).
 For comparability, in all experiments, each algorithm is run with two sampling budgets and, if possible, two different settings (one being the defaults) for a total of four configurations.
 The sampling budgets were 1000 or 10000, because significantly lower sample sizes gave unusable results and significantly higher sample sizes took much more time than our exact method.
 We discard the first 20% of the samples, a standard procedure called "burn-in".

-Note that this setup is generous to the approximate methods because we only report the average time for runs of each configuration.
+Note that this setup is generous to the approximate methods because we only report the average time for one run of each configuration.
 However, in practice, one does not know the best configuration, so the algorithms need to be run several times with different settings.
 By contrast, our method requires only one run because the result is exact.